What to Expect

 It is very possible to cry during or after reflexology.
 Along with the physical parts of you becoming “unstuck,” emotions become free-flowing as well.
 The emotional release that can happen in reflexology is often unexpected, but it is generally a very positive experience.

 Feeling emotional during or after a treatment is a sign that the reflexology is working in the emotional/mental department.
 Even if you're seeking reflexology for a physical ailment, increased emotional expression is an indication that healing is happening.
-From a reflexology perspective, physical and emotional health are interconnected, so emotional shifts suggest positive physical changes as well.
+From a holistic perspective, physical and emotional health are interconnected, so emotional shifts suggest positive physical changes as well.
 You're safe here to express yourself.
 This is a non-judgment zone.

 While these side effects are rarely cause for concern, you know your body best.
 If any of these side effects feel like they're too severe, too uncomfortable, or lasting too long---or if you notice any additional negative reactions to your treatment---please let me know.